rslim087a/Learn-the-Part-Java-Workbooks-Challenges/6. Arrays (Challenge)/Part 3.md

 Test every column before you move to Task 9.

-## Task 9: Checking the left diagonal
+## Task 10: Checking the left diagonal
 ----------------------------------

 If none of the rows or columns result in a count of 3 or -3, reset the count to 0.

-Now, check the left diagonal for a straight X or O.

 ```java
 /**